The good seed for a plant-based diet

 Alongside superfoods such as buckwheat flour, maca and lucuma, one of the key ingredients of Mt.
 Elephant’s new range of plant-based bars, baking mixes and “mylks” is Australian grown and sown hemp.
 This seed is one of a few plant-based sources to contain:

-“Plant-based alternatives and products that make living healthily and sustainably more convenient for the whole family are set to skyrocket,” says Joseph.
-“Hemp can play a huge role in providing a protein-rich substitute.”
+“Plant-based alternatives and products that make living healthily and sustainably more convenient are set to skyrocket,” says Joseph.
+“Hemp can play a huge role in providing a protein-rich substitute for a plant-based diet.”

 Vegan-friendly and free from gluten, dairy, soy, refined sugar and additives, Mt.
 Elephant’s range includes bread, pancake and protein ball mixes, ready-to-eat bars and hemp and oat milk.
 You can find them at mtelephant.com.au or in Woolworths and Coles from July.